 Talent wins games but teamwork wins championships.” -Michael Jordan

 Modern marketing engages today’s hyper-connected, omni-channel consumers.
-Building a winning team with the 8 essential positions, and developing a solid plan to meet that challenge, requires mindful attention to architecture.
+Building a winning modern marketing team with the 8 essential positions, and developing a solid plan to meet that challenge, requires mindful attention to architecture.

 Companies must build a multi-layered and thoughtfully-designed structure to attract target customers, deliver value, build trust, generate leads and eventually close sales.